 Through a carefully designed and sequenced curriculum, and with the expertise, advice and support of both university and school trainers, you will become a well-qualified and highly skilled teacher.

-We offer optional specialisms in year 2 in: English, mathematics, science, SEN/D, behaviour for learning, modern languages, physical education and the arts.
+We offer optional specialisms in year 2 in: English, mathematics, science, behaviour for learning, modern languages, physical education, English as an Additional Language, music and the arts.
 Specialisms involve additional training and may require specific entry to the specialism requirements.
 Please contact 01225 875633 for further guidance.

-Our sequenced, integrated Teacher Education curriculum spans university and school phases.
-It comprises: English, Mathematics, Science, Professional Studies, Teaching in a Diverse Society and Teachers as Researchers, as well as the full range of subjects across the primary curriculum.
+Our sequenced, integrated Initial Teacher Education curriculum spans university and school phases.
+It comprises: English, Mathematics, Science, Professional Studies, Teaching for Social Justice and Teachers as Researchers, as well as the full range of subjects across the primary curriculum.

 As part of your academic award, you will undertake assignments which will contribute 60 credits towards a Masters.
 These are informed by research, literature and theories that will enrich and enhance your professional practice.